tderflinger/MMM-GConnect/README.md

 - total distance of last sports activity
 - total time of last sports activity
 - average heart rate of last sports activity

+Optionally, you can also enable a vector map that shows the route of the last activity.
+The map uses the [MapLibre](https://maplibre.org) web map library and the [MapTiler](https://www.maptiler.com) map service.
+In order to show a map you must register with MapTiler and obtain an API key.
+The API key is free for a fixed amount of usage per month.

 In order to use this module, you need to have a [`Garmin Connect™`](https://connect.garmin.com/) account.
 You can configure your username and password in the `config.js` file as specified below.